-Reclamation District 2 is a signatory to the SJOA Agreement and as such, its District Engineer and/or Superintendent will participate in SJOA multi-agency coordination processes and procedures on behalf of the District.
-General travel times from District to the SJOA emergency operations center is 20-30 minutes.
+Reclamation District 2040 is a signatory to the SJOA Agreement and as such, its Engineer, will participate in SJOA multi-agency coordination processes and procedures on behalf of the District.
+General travel times from District to the SJOA emergency operations center is 30-40 minutes.
 District representative may remotely communicate with the SJOA EOC through cellular telephone.